 I acknowledge that I have received a copy of the Town of Raymond Personnel Policy.
-I have read them and agree to follow these policies.
+I have read the policy and agree to follow the policy.

-I am aware that if, at any time, I have questions regarding Town policies I should direct them to my Department Head or the Finance Department.
+I am aware that if, at any time, I have questions regarding Town policies I should direct them to my Department Head or the Town Manager.
 I understand it is my obligation to ask questions and obtain clarification before acting if I have any questions as to the scope and applicability of these policies.